rhythmcache/gh-tree/README.md

 ```
 ---

-to use pat , export it in environment
+to use pat , you can also export it in environment
 ```
 export GH_TOKEN=<your github PATH>
 ```